Little Bug Accessibility Report

-We haven’t documented any accessibility features for Navigation in Little Bug which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We haven’t documented any accessibility features for Navigation in Little Bug which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Little Bug, and offer accessibility features for Navigation:

 We've documented 4 accessibility features for Controls in Little Bug which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.